-Patients place a great deal of trust in their GP when attending a practice, as they rely on them to diagnose a problem or make an appropriate medical referral.
+Patients place a great deal of trust in their GP when attending a practice.
+They rely on doctors to diagnose a problem or make an appropriate medical referral.
 So knowing your GP negligence rights, therefore, is becoming increasingly essential for all patients.

 For this reason, you should learn more about GP negligence and your rights should the worst happen.

 Your GP will be your first point of contact when you have a medical problem.
-While they are not specialists, they must possess enough knowledge to identify when to refer a patient for a diagnosis or treatment at a hospital or clinic.
+While they are not specialists, they must possess enough knowledge.
+Thus, they can identify when to refer a patient for diagnosis or treatment at a hospital or clinic.

 If they fail to adequately do so, they will have failed in their duty of care to patients, and you would have every right to embark on a GP negligence claim.

 - An incorrect medication prescription (including wrong strength or an ingredient that triggers a known allergy in a patient)